 Mount Teide is located approximately a 1-hour 30-minute drive from the port of Tenerife, however, already after a 45-minute drive you’ll access the entrance to the national park.
-I definitely suggest you visit the park on a guided shore excursion because the drive through the park itself may take hours.
-Guided tours usually stop at different points of interest in the park, such as the Roque Cinchado – a 27-meter high volcanic rock pillar and the most photographed rock formation in the park.
+I suggest you visit the park on a guided shore excursion because the drive through the park itself may take hours.
+Guided tours usually stop at different points of interest in the park, such as the Roque Cinchado – a 27-meter-high volcanic rock pillar and the most photographed rock formation in the park.

 4. Loro Park

 The park is famous for being home to 5 orcas and is the second place in Europe to house killer whales!
-In the park, you can join spectacular orcas shows, dolphin shows hosted in Europe’s largest dolphin show pool, and the world’s largest indoor penguin exhibition.
+In the park, you can join spectacular orca shows, dolphin shows hosted in Europe’s largest dolphin show pool, and the world’s largest indoor penguin exhibition.
 Don’t miss visiting the impressive collection of birds, the aquarium, and the longest shark tunnel in Europe!

 The majority of cruise lines and independent tour operators offer shore excursions to Loro Parque.
 Alternatively, you can take a taxi which is a convenient and cheaper option if you travel in a group or with a family.
 On the official Loro Parque webpage, you can find timetables, prices, and a map of the park: https://www.loroparque.com/